 How does it work?

-You or the people supporting you should contact the Society for help.
-If you already have a caseworker we will work with him or her.
-If you don’t have a caseworker, we will arrange for one to contact you and organise a visit.
-Then we work with the caseworker while he or she supports you through the application process.
+You, or the people supporting you, should contact us for help.
+If you already have a caseworker, we will work with them.
+If you don't, we can arrange for one to contact, visit and support you through the application process.

 Where do the caseworkers come from?